Choosing the Best Hairstyle for Your Face Shape

 Picking a style out of a magazine isn't always the best way to go either unless you know the person has the same face structure as you do.
 Just because it looks good on one person doesn't mean it can work for everyone.

 We have all been guilty of going to a salon with a celebrity picture who looks nothing like us and expecting to look like them when we are finished.
-Of course we end up disappointed because everything we anticipated turns out to not even be close.
+Of course, we end up disappointed because it doesn't turn out the way we wanted.

-- Heart (similar styles will work for inverted triangle face)
+- Heart (similar styles will work for an inverted triangle face)